webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </syntaxhighlight>

 This renders the same shape twice at the same location.
-To space them out, apply a '''transform'''.
+To space them out, apply a [[svg/attributes/transform|'''transform''']].
 This moves the character's right eye to the right a bit, and the left eye 300 units further:

 <syntaxhighlight lang="xml">
 <g id="eyes">